tensorlakeai/indexify/docs/docs/getting_started.md

     const client = await IndexifyClient.createClient();
     ```
+### Building the Chat Bot
+Building a chatbot is a three step process -
+- Create an Extraction Graph to transform content into searchable vector indexes and structured data.
+- Retrieve relevant information from the index, based on the question.
+- Use an LLM to generate a response.

-### Create an Extraction Graph
+##### Create an Extraction Graph
 Extraction Graphs allow you to create real time data pipelines that extract structured data or embeddings from unstructured data like documents or videos.

-The following extraction graph first chunks texts, and then runs them through an embedding model, and finally writes the embedding
-into a vector database.
+We create an extraction graph named `nbakb`.
+It first chunks texts, and then runs them through an embedding model, and finally writes the embedding into a vector database.

 === "Python"
     ```python
     extraction_graph_spec = """
-    name: 'sportsknowledgebase'
+    name: 'nbakb'
     extraction_policies:
        - extractor: 'tensorlake/chunk-extractor'
          name: 'chunker'